hollydinkel/astrobeecd/README.md

   dinkel2023astrobee,
-  author={Dinkel, Holly and Di, Julia and Santos, Jamie and Albee, Keenan and Borges, Paulo and Moreira, Marina and Soussan, Ryan and Alexandrov, Oleg and Coltin, Brian and Smith, Trey}, journal={Under Review}, title={Multi-Agent 3D Map Reconstruction and Change Detection in Microgravity with Free-Flying Robots}, year={2024}
+  author={Dinkel, Holly and Di, Julia and Santos, Jamie and Albee, Keenan and Borges, Paulo and Moreira, Marina and Soussan, Ryan and Alexandrov, Oleg and Coltin, Brian and Smith, Trey}, journal={Under Review}, title={AstrobeeCD: Change Detection in Microgravity with Free-Flying Robots}, year={2024}
 }
 ```